clocklimited/Job-Ads/FrontEndDevelopmentPlacement.md

 ## What we want
 An intelligent, innovative and resourceful student who wants to create powerful brand experiences with the latest technologies.

-## The successful candidate will have:
+## The successful candidate will have
 * Good knowledge of Semantic HTML5 and CSS3.
 * Experience using JavaScript (including frameworks such as jQuery).
 * A comprehensive understanding of web standards and accessibility.
 * Great attention to detail.
 * Graphics manipulation/optimisation skills using Photoshop and other industry standard software.

-## Advantageous skills could include:
+## Advantageous skills could include
 * Experience using a CSS Pre-processor: Stylus, Sass, Less etc.
 * An understanding of mobile-first responsive design and build.
 * An interest in Interaction Design and UX.